Does it cost anything to enter an award category?

-International alumni of the year - entrants must have graduated from 2018 onwards.
+International alum of the year - entrants must have graduated from 2020 onwards.

 Outstanding contribution to the industry, which has no timeframe attached to it.

-PIEoneer of the year - there is no timeframe to this award, it can be awarded to an organisation or person who has been working on their nominated project, business or idea for more than one year.
+PIEoneer of the year - there is no timeframe to this award - it can be awarded to an organisation that has at a minimum, taken the project, business or idea beyond pilot phase and can evidence its success.

 I work for a small organisation with limited budget, can I enter?